 Frosted Christmas Cake – Cake Decorating Tutorial

 A Frosted Christmas Cake for a beautiful Christmas theme wedding with white Christmas trees, frosted snow effect.
-The sleigh and the snow capped mountains.
+The sleigh and the snow-capped mountains.
 All made in fondant.
 Here’s a simple and easy tutorial that I hope you will find useful.

 When I was commission this cake, I knew I had to make a tutorial for this cake.
 It is actually a very easy cake as you can see.
-Of course I am using a double barrel cake but you can use a single 8″ cake tier for the bottom too.
-I thought I’d share with you how I made my Christmas Trees on the top of this cake.
+Of course, I am using a double barrel cake but you can use a single 8″ cake tier for the bottom too.
+I thought I’d share with you how I made my Christmas trees on the top of this cake.

-- The bottom cake is my Classic Vanilla Cake recipe with Swiss Meringue Buttercream and
+- The bottom cake is my Vanilla Cream Cake recipe with Swiss Meringue Buttercream and

-Here you can see below I used these Christmas Tree cutters, If you don’t have a cutter u can get templates on line or you can even make simple long triangles.
+Here you can see below I used these Christmas tree cutters, If you don’t have a cutter u can pricing a template from online or you can even make simple long triangles.
 Trust me they will look good.

 Make enough so you can place some on the top and some on the cake as well.

-While the Luster dusts was still wet – I sprinkled on some Rainbow dust to give it that Sparkle look.
+- While the Luster dust was still wet – I sprinkled on some Rainbow dust to give it that Sparkle look.

 The Reindeer and the Carriage.